Optimal (degree+1)-Coloring in Congested Clique: ColorTrial and SubSample

-\begin{lemma} We can deterministically choose hash functions in $O(1)$ rounds, from a $101$-wise independent hash family $[n^{O(1)}]\rightarrow [n^{O(1)}]$, to run each step of \textsc{ColorTrial} such that the size of the subgraph induced by the failed nodes (either in the nomination step or in the coloring step) is at most $O(n)$, i.e., $\size{F}=O(n)$. \end{lemma}
+\begin{lemma} We can deterministically choose hash functions in $O(1)$ rounds, from a $100$-wise independent hash family $[n^{O(1)}]\rightarrow [n^{O(1)}]$, to run each step of \textsc{ColorTrial} such that the size of the subgraph induced by the failed nodes (either in the nomination step or in the coloring step) is at most $O(n)$, i.e., $\size{F}=O(n)$. \end{lemma}

-\subsection{\textsc{Subsample}}
+\subsection{\textsc{SubSample}}

 After executing \textsc{ColorTrial}$(G_0)$, \textsc{Color}$(G,x)$ executes procedure \textsc{Subsample$(G_1,x)$}.
-The randomized procedure on which \textsc{Subsample} is based is Algorithm~\ref{alg:subsamplerand}.
-To derandomize \textsc{Subsample}, we replace the random choice of line 1 (to generate a set $S$ of vertices) with a choice determined by a hash function from a $101$-wise independent family $[n^{O(1)}]\rightarrow [n^{O(1)}]$.
+The randomized procedure on which \textsc{SubSample} is based is Algorithm~\ref{alg:subsamplerand}.
+To derandomize \textsc{SubSample}, we replace the random choice of line 1 (to generate a set $S$ of vertices) with a choice determined by a hash function from a $100$-wise independent family $[n^{O(1)}]\rightarrow [n^{O(1)}]$.

-Note that while $x$ is not used explicitly in \Cref{alg:subsamplerand}, it increases by $0.1$ in each recursive call to \textsc{Color}, and this plays a significant role in the analysis (see \Cref{lem:G'size}).
-Our aim is to show that after $10$ levels of recursion of \textsc{Color}$(G, 0)$, the remaining graph is of size $O(n)$.
+Note that while $x$ is not used explicitly in \Cref{alg:subsamplerand}, it increases by $0.1$ in each recursive call to \textsc{Color}, and is part of the objective function used for the derandomization of \Cref{alg:subsamplerand}.
+The purpose of $x$ is in the analysis to show some measure of the `size' of $G'$ must decrease by $0.1$ in the exponent in each recursive call, and so after $10$ levels of recursion of \textsc{Color}$(G, 0)$, the remaining graph is of size $O(n)$ (see \Cref{lem:G'size}).
+This value is $0.1$ must necessarily be a small constant for the subsampling to provide sufficient `slack' to be used in \textsc{BucketColor}.

-We start by defining the notion of failed nodes in \textsc{Subsample}:
+We start by defining the notion of failed nodes in \textsc{SubSample}.